AnupAdhikari64/Drone-CAD/README.md

 A 3D CAD model of a multi-cylinder internal combustion engine rotating assembly, designed and modeled using FreeCAD.

 ## Overview
-This project features a complete drone assembly, including the base plate, structural arms, motors, propellers, and a protective cover.
-It demonstrates proficiency in part modeling, assembly constraints, and UAV structural design tailored for mechanical engineering.
+This project features a complete drone assembly consisting of central mounting plates, four cantilevered motor arms, outrunner motors, propellers, structural fasteners, and protective hub covers.
+It demonstrates proficiency in part modeling, parametric feature creation, and assembly constraints tailored for mechanical engineering and UAV airframe design.

 ## Demonstration
 ![Project Demo](drone.png)